rishavchanda/DecisionHub/README.md

   - Add Rules : Users can create rules for more than one database, including rule description, input attributes, output attributes
   - Create Conditions : Users can either create conditions or generate one using AI for a rule
   - Versions : Users can store multiple versions of a rule
+- AI:
+  - Leverages the power of AI to create rules based on User prompt
 - Debug and Testing
   - Debug & Testing : User can debug and test rule with various input to get the desired result.
 - Graphical Information: